Melvszz/IoT-manual/README.md

-# Manual
-A quick guide
+# How to create and edit a bot in Discord

-In this tutorial I'm going to show how to make an own interactive bot that works with some few commands.
+## In this tutorial I'm going to show how to make an own interactive bot that works with some few commands.

 Discord is a Skype/Whats-app social media app like that brings gamers together.
 They can have an own channel, check which game each member play, call each other and chat with each other.
 One of the possibilities is to add a bot to the server.
 This can either be an automated bot, or a bot that plays music for example.
 The possibilities for a bot is endless in fact, because you can program the bot how you want.

-<bold>Prerequisites:</bold>
+## Prerequisites:
 - Internet ofcourse (doh!)
 - Discord app
 - Node.js, npm
 - Basic knowlegde of executing commands in Terminal

-Step 1: Download the Discord App
+## Step 1: Download the Discord App
 Download the Discord app.
 This app is a multi-device app that can be downloaded from https://discordapp.com

 The username you create has a unique number to it attached, seen as the picture above.
 You use this name + # to add other discord members.

-Step 2: Setting Up Your Own Channel
+## Step 2: Setting Up Your Own Channel
 In order for the bot to be created, we have to make our own server.

 1. When you are logged into Discord you should see something like the pictures above: